By no means an exhaustive list, but this compilation may serve as a reference for basic antibiotic classifications, indications, and side effects.

 - Nalidixic Acid

 - Fluoroquinolones: Good for intra-abdominal gram-negative coverage as well as UTIs.
 Can also treat Bacillus anthracis.
-Major side effects = QT prolongation, CNS toxicity, tendinopathy, C. diff colitis
+Major side effects = QT prolongation, CNS toxicity, tendinopathy, and C. difficile colitis

 - Ciprofloxacin: Best pseudomonal coverage of fluoroquinolones